 Fortnite Save The World (also known as STW) is the first Fortnite game released back in July 2017.
 In fact, it predates the Battle Royale which came out in September 2017.
 Save the world, unlike its Battle Royale counterpart, is not a PvP game, but rather a cooperative PvE, where players work with each other to eliminate Husks (enemy NPCs) that have dominated the world.

-It’s a less known fact, but the free Fortnite Battle Royale is a spinoff to the Save The World, with many components from STW being ported to Battle Royale.
+It’s a less-known fact, but the free Fortnite Battle Royale is a spinoff to Save The World, with many components from STW being ported to Battle Royale.
 Of course, in time the Battle Royale has proven way more successful and as such, it has evolved a lot more.

 What platforms is Fortnite Save The World available on?

 If you wanna purchase Save The World, you should know that not all platforms are supported.
 The most common ones are available, but it’s notably absent from mobile devices, Nintendo Switch and Stadia.
 The game has, however, been successfully ported by Epic Games to PlayStation 5, not that it matters though, because at this time I am writing this, you’re more likely to find a unicorn than a PlayStation 5 in a store.

 Currently, Fortnite Save The World can be played on the following platforms:

 - macOS compatible with Fortnite (Needs a Mac with a graphics card that supports Metal).